This website uses cookies to ensure you get the best experience on our website. View our Privacy Policy here.

 Editor’s note: This article was created by Kerry Lucasse, Founder of Building Better Agents and Realtor at eXp Realty.
 Information deemed reliable but is subject to change.

 At Building Better Agents, we are dedicated to helping agents build successful real estate careers.
 We help agents develop a plan, build a database, and work smarter to uncover the keys to success as a real estate agent.
 All without cold calling, door knocking, and chasing expired listings.
-Building Better Agents Leaders Kerry Lucasse and Kary Perry are proud to be agents with eXp Realty.
+Building Better Agents founder Kerry Lucasse is proud to be aligned with eXp Realty.

 For more information, please contact us today!